Updated by Mike Stewart PREC March 23, 2023 Vancouver Commission Calculator Real Estate This page…

 Basically amortization is how long a mortgage loan takes to pay off.

-Most Buyers in the Vancouver Real Estate Market start out with a 25 year amortization which will take 25 years to pay off.
+Most buyers, especially first time home buyers in the Vancouver real estate market start out with a 25 year amortization which will take 25 years to pay off.

 Reduce the amortization and the monthly payments increase, but the principal repayment also increases while the interest paid declines and the debt is paid off in a shorter period of time.

 Here is a link to a mortgage calculator that can go up to a 40 year amortization.

 This Post Has 0 Comments